jeremysb1/jeremysb1/README.md

 ### Hello 👋

-I'm Jeremy, a software developer in Durham, NC.
+I'm Jeremy, a software developer.

 After college, I worked at a few venture-backed and YC startups in the Bay Area.
 I also worked with Google Cloud in Austin.